-- Sexualwellbeing.ie has a lot of information about sexual health, contraception, STIs, pregnancy and more. sexualwellbeing.ie - Rape Crisis Help provide information on rape and sexual violence.
+- Sexualwellbeing.ie has a lot of information about sexual health, contraception, STIs, pregnancy and more - sexualwellbeing.ie - Rape Crisis Help provide information on rape and sexual violence.
 They provide support and counselling through Rape Crisis Centres nationwide.
-You can contact the 24-hour helpline on 1800 77 88 88 rapecrisishelp.ie - HIV Sexual Health Helpline provides support, information, guidance & referral to anyone with a sexual health concern.
-1800 459 459 helpline@hse.ie - HIV Ireland offers a number of services to people living with HIV, their families and caregivers, hivireland 01 8733799 - Irish Family Planning Association (IFPA) provide crisis pregnancy medical services and counselling, ifpa.ie - You can call the National Pregnancy Helpline on 1850 49 50 51 - If you're in college, check out your Students' Union for more information on where you to get free condoms and get tested. - For more information on where to find an STI clinic near you, visit SpunOut.ie/GetChecked
+You can contact the 24-hour helpline on 1800 77 88 88 rapecrisishelp.ie - HIV Ireland offers a number of services to people living with HIV, their families and caregivers - hivireland.ie - 01 8733799 - Irish Family Planning Association (IFPA) provide crisis pregnancy medical services and counselling - ifpa.ie - You can call the My Options helpline on 1800 828 010 - If you're in college, check out your Students' Union for more information on where you to get free condoms and get tested. - For more information on where to find an STI clinic near you, visit sh24.ie

 - ✓ No one should ever pressure someone into having sex or doing something they aren't comfortable with. - ✓ Always use a condom or dental dam during any sex to avoid an STI. - √ If you are concerned about getting pregnant, talk to your doctor about being prescribed contraception in addition to using condoms. - ✓ If you are having sex, be sure to get regular STI tests.
-If you have had unprotected sex, remember that most STIs won't have any symptoms. - √ The age of sexual consent is 17 in the Republic of Ireland and 16 in Northern Ireland.
+If you have had unprotected sex, remember that most STIs won't have any symptoms. - ✓ The age of sexual consent is 17 in the Republic of Ireland and 16 in Northern Ireland.

-Chapter 7 Employment
+Employment

 Looking for a job, how to improve your chances of finding employment and dealing with Jobseeker's payments.

 Breaking down the opportunities out there, from apprenticeships, internships, and work rights.